- What to Do After Your First Arrest in Springfield, Illinois

-- What Happens Immediately After an Arrest
+- Booking and Processing: What Happens Right After an Arrest

-- Your Rights After an Arrest
+- Your Constitutional Rights After an Arrest in Illinois and How to Use Them

-- Moving Forward After an Arrest
+- Moving Forward After a First Arrest Without Making Things Worse

 - Frequently Asked Questions